-Plan for return and Retention of data as per 'Contract particulars' in the Terms and Conditions destruction of the Data Or Potentian as required by logislation or regulatory bodies once the Processing is Or Retention as required by legislation or regulatory bodies, complete UNLESS whichever period is the greatest.
-Storage, Transfer and Destruction of data as per Data Protection requirement under union Act information governance - general responsibilities section of the Contract Terms and Conditions or member state law to preserve that type of On early termination of the Contract all data to be returned to Kent County Council as per section 'Recovery Upon Termination' within the Contract Terms and Conditions.
-Data
+Plan for return and Retention of data as per 'Contract particulars' in the Terms and Conditions destruction of the Data once the Processing is Or Retention as required by legislation or regulatory bodies, whichever period is the greatest. complete UNLESS Storage, Transfer and Destruction of data as per Data Protection requirement under union Act information governance - general responsibilities section of the Contract Terms and Conditions or member state law to preserve that type of On early termination of the Contract all data to be returned to Kent County Council as per section 'Recovery Upon Termination' within the Contract Terms and Conditions.
+Data within the contract remis and conductions.